 Domestic MEES Exemptions

-Landlords can register an exemption in order to remain compliant with MEES regulation, despite their property not meeting the standards required.
+Landlords could register an exemption in order to remain compliant with MEES regulation, despite their property not meeting the standards required.
+Landlords are only exempt from the PRS Exemptions Register if they have longstanding tenants where their 10-year EPC expired before 1st April 2018.

 All exemptions last 5 years except the exemption: recently becoming a landlord, which lasts for only 6 months.
 Unlike an EPC that stays with a property, an exemption does not.
 It is linked to the landlord who registered the exemption, so if a new landlord comes into the property, they will need to re-register the exemption.